 Rationale: The correct answer is C: Use sterile technique when performing tracheostomy care at home.
 This is crucial to prevent infections and ensure the client's safety.
 Sterile technique involves maintaining a clean environment, using sterile gloves, and sterile supplies to reduce the risk of introducing harmful microorganisms.
 Removing the outer cannula during cleaning (A) can increase the risk of accidental dislodgement and should only be done when necessary by a healthcare professional.
 Tracheostomy covers (B) are used to provide warmth and moisture, not necessarily for infection control.
 Cleansing mist with full-strength hydrogen peroxide (D) is too harsh and can damage the skin and mucous membranes.

-A nurse is providing discharge teaching to a client about self-administering heparin.
-Which of the following instructions should the nurse include in the teaching?
+A nurse +2:43 is caring for a client who has pharyngeal diphtheria.
+Which of the following types of transmission precautions should the nurse initiate?

 Correct Answer: C